Physician Blog Editor of The Hospital Leader

 He recognizes the challenges of working in a hospital that lines the intracostal waterways of a spring break mecca.
 Requests that if you want to be selected as a mentored site, you will have a similar location with palm trees and coastline nearby.
 He tries to find time to sit on the beach with his family to escape the hospital’s miasma.
 While there, he looks forward to reading about the history of hospitals/medicine, and how it relates to quality(Anti-UpToDate reading material).
 But inevitably will get a five year old dumping sand on him, and then has to explain why she is buried up to her neck.

-Dr. Moriates is a hospitalist and assistant professor at the University of California at San Francisco, Director of the Caring Wisely program for the UCSF Center for Healthcare Value and Director of Implementation Initiatives at Costs of Care.
+Dr. Moriates is a hospitalist, the assistant Dean for Healthcare Value and an Associate Professor of Internal Medicine at Dell Medical School at University of Texas, Austin.
+He is also Director of Implementation Initiatives at Costs of Care.
 He co-authored the book Understanding Value-Based Healthcare (McGraw-Hill, 2015), which Atul Gawande has called “a masterful primer for all clinicians,” and Bob Wachter said is “essential reading for everyone who care about making our system better.”
 This post is part of a series for The Hospitalist highlighting topics or lessons from this book.

 Dr. Scheurer is a clinical hospitalist and the Medical Director of Quality and Safety at the Medical University of South Carolina in Charleston, South Carolina, and is Assistant Professor of Medicine.
 She is a graduate of the University of Tennessee College of Medicine, completed her residency at Duke University, and completed her Masters in Clinical Research at the Medical University of South Carolina.
 She also serves as the Web Editor and Physician Advisor for the Society of Hospital Medicine.